 - uncooked eggs

-All these foods contain harmful chemical agents or bacteria that shouldn’t pass on to a baby during development.
-Pregnant women should limit their intake of caffeine, and avoid alcoholic beverages.
-You should also avoid chemicals like salicylic acid, found in certain cosmetics and skin products.
+All the above foods contain harmful chemical agents or bacteria that can lead to health concerns for a baby during development.
+Experts recommend that pregnant people try to limit their intake of caffeine, and avoid alcoholic beverages.

 You developing baby does not breathe in the same way that we do.
 Fresh oxygen is delivered to them along with their essential nutrients from the placenta.
 As their lungs form, they begin to expand and contract and are considered to be fully developed around 36 weeks.